Blog Home

 The tread is visibly worn.

 Check the bottoms of your shoes.
-While a little wearing is normal, if you notice spots where the tread is worn a lot more than other areas, or where it is smooth and no longer grips the exercise surface, it’s time for a new pair of shoes.
+While a little wearing is normal, if you notice spots where the tread is worn more than other areas or where it is smooth and no longer grips the exercise surface, it’s time for a new pair of shoes.

 The shoes have changed shape.

 Over time, your shoes will conform to the shape of your foot and reflect your walking pattern.
-If you notice that the heels are unevenly worn causing your foot to turn, or if there is little stability on the sides of the shoe causing your ankle to shift towards the center, move on to a new pair.
+If you notice that the heels are unevenly worn, causing your foot to turn, or if there is little stability on the sides of the shoe, causing your ankle to shift towards the center, switch to a new pair.

 Lori Rice, M.S., is a nutritional scientist and author with a passion for healthy cooking, exercise physiology, and food photography.